Hacking River: Course

-Most of the river flows through the Garawarra State Conservation Park and the Royal National Park.
-However, at its upper reaches it has been subject to the impacts of urbanisation (Helensburgh and Otford), rural activities, and a large coal mine.
-The construction of the Princes Highway and the Sydney to Wollongong railway each have had impacts on the river.
-Many parts of what is now Royal National Park had been subjected to one form or another of exploitation, with consequential impacts on the river.
-Other impacts over time have been leachates from the Helensburgh tip, the Garrawarra Hospital sewage, and the construction of obstructions across the river.

-Ecology
+Ecology and environment

 Its upper reaches lie adjacent to the Garawarra State Conservation Area, where it is a narrow stream in a gully within rainforest.
 The river passes through a variety of plant communities, such as dry eucalyptus forest, tall wet eucalyptus forest and rainforests.
 Significant rainforest plants growing by the river banks include white beech, citronella, supplejack, Bangalow palm, jackwood and golden sassafras.
 The blackbutt, grey ironbark and bangalay are common eucalyptus trees.
 As it moves downstream, it flattens and widens before it reaches the estuary at Port Hacking.

 A variety of molluscs, crustaceans, insects, fish and birds live in and around the river.
 Long finned eels migrate from oceanic spawning grounds as elvers.
 As adults they mature in the creeks and streams of the Royal National Park, sometimes to be seen in the river pools.
 Jollytail are common small fish.
 Platypus may occasionally be seen in the river, and azure kingfishers nest in the river banks.
 The land snail Meridolum marshalli is restricted to Royal National Park; its main habitat is wet areas near the river.

+Platypus once found habitat in the Hacking River, until an oil spill on the Princes Highway in the 1970s saw the last platypus disappear.
+In May 2023, the species was returned to the national park under a relocation program jointly conducted by the University of New South Wales, NSW National Parks and Wildlife Service and the World Wildlife Fund.

+Most of the river flows through Garawarra State Conservation Area and the Royal National Park.
+However, at its upper reaches, it has been subject to severe impacts of urbanisation (Helensburgh and Otford), timber cutting, clearing and rural activities, a large coal mine, gravel mines, leachates from Helensburgh tip and a private waste tip, sewer disposal sites, including Garrawarra Hospital, a night soil dump adjacent to Helensburgh tip and septic tank use, and the construction and use of the Princes Highway and Sydney to Wollongong railway.